 - pinch kosher salt or sea salt (use half if using table salt)

 - 4 pieces kirimochi or homemade mochi

 (see Notes if you want to make Shiratama Dango)

 Gather all the ingredients.

-- In a saucepan, heat anko and water and bring it to a boil.
-Add pinch of salt and mix well.
-Turn off the heat.
+In a small saucepan, combine the red bean paste and water and bring it to a boil.
+Add a pinch of salt and mix well.

 Red bean paste (anko): homemade recipe, click here.